Chișinău: Airport

-Chișinău International Airport offers connections to major destinations in Europe and Asia.
+Chișinău Eugen Doga International Airport offers connections to major destinations in Europe and Asia.

-Air Moldova and FlyOne airlines have their headquarters, and Wizz-Air has its hub on the grounds of Chișinău International Airport.
+FlyOne and HiSky airlines have their headquarters, and Wizz Air has its hub on the grounds of Chișinău Eugen Doga International Airport.

 Road

 The most popular form of internal transport in Moldova is generally the bus.
 Although the city has just three main terminals, buses generally serve as the means of transport between cities in and outside of Moldova.
 Popular destinations include Tiraspol, Odesa (Ukraine), Iași and Bucharest (Romania).